dfkaye/dfkaye-blog/content/posts/data-driven-testing-with-wheredoc.md

 ---
-title: "Data-driven testing with wheredoc"
+title: "Data-driven testing with `wheredoc`"
 date: 2020-12-02T14:30:21-08:00
 lastmod: 2020-12-02T14:30:21-08:00
-description: "wheredoc is the ES6-friendly successor to where.js, a JavaScript module for data-driven tests in Mocha, QUnit, tape, and others."
+description: "`wheredoc` is the ES6-friendly successor to where.js, a JavaScript module for data-driven tests in Mocha, QUnit, tape, and others."
 tags:
+- "Data-driven"
 - "Testing"
 - "TDD"
 - "JavaScript"